accurat/accurapp/README.md

 > **Note**: if it says `npx: command not found` update your node version by running `brew upgrade node`

-> **Note:** If your project fails to start right after installing, npx may be using a cached version of `create-react-app`.
+> **Note:** If your project fails to start right after installing, npx may be using a cached version of `create-accurapp`.
 > Remove previously installed versions with `npm uninstall -g create-accurapp`

 Then you just `cd project-name`, run `yarn start` and start creating awesome stuff! 🎉